censorship-no/ceno-browser-v2/README.md

 # License

-    This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/
+This Source Code Form is subject to the terms of [the Mozilla Public License, v.
+2.0](LICENSE).